 It’s almost unfair to mention Suggs’ name in this conversation as the 10th overall pick in ’03, for several reasons: he plays with outstanding strength (especially against the run) and his production at Arizona State was phenomenal.
 But he did run a 4.84 in the 40-yard dash, so it’s an example of speed not mattering.
 And if Sam is to make it in the NFL, he’s going to have to be that kind of strong-at-the-point-of-attack player who can get home on the pass rush.

-My conclusion.
 Sam was a good player for one season in college.
 He was productive, so the accolades he received were earned.
 But being a good college player and becoming a good NFL player are two different things (see Tim Tebow).
 Sam did well for Missouri with a lot of talent around him.
 A majority of his production came in three games against inferior competition without a need to show much of a pass-rushing repertoire.
 He doesn’t show much of what the NFL looks for on special teams, and it’s difficult to project a position for him on the next level.
 For those reasons, Sam would project to be no better than a mid- to late-round pick.
 He could go undrafted.
 To my eyes Sam is decidedly average, with nothing exceptional about his game—though he will be helped by the fact that this draft is not deep with pass rushers, and those are always needed.

 But there’s a saying in the NFL: It only takes one team.
 One team that sees Sam’s ability better than I do, one team that believes that his courage in announcing he is gay before the NFL Scouting Combine is a trait that can help them.
 On draft weekend, nothing is a surprise.
 And draft position doesn’t really matter all that much; many undrafted players go on to have long and successful NFL careers.
 They just need to land in the right situation, with the right coaches, to unlock their potential.
 It’s happened before, and famously with undersized defensive players like London Fletcher.
 I don’t see it, but it could happen with Sam.